itbhp/capture_the_flag_game_kata/README.md

 To make the scope of kata narrow, suppose you have just to create a configurator that will be used in the backend of the game called by the mobile app (our front end).

-There are many things you can configuure: the number of maps a player can see and those can vary if the player is already on a team or not, or per team level (team level can go from 1 to 100).
+There are many things you can configure: the number of maps a player can see and those can vary if the player is already on a team or not, or per team level (team level can go from 1 to 100), the weapons the player can use.

 How can you solve the configuration problem?